Franco T.,

 Static security policies are no longer enough.
 You need systems that continuously evaluate trustworthiness based on behavior, context, and real-time signals.

 Is someone accessing data from a new location?
 At an unusual time?
-On a device that's not fully patched?
-From an IP address in a country they've never accessed from before?
+On a device that is not fully patched?
+From an IP address in a country they have never accessed from before?

-None of these things alone may be concerning.
+Any one of these things alone might not be concerning.
 But together?
 They paint a picture.

-We help clients build scoring systems that dynamically assess risk.
-Your trust level in any given connection should continuously adjust based on what you observe.
+We help clients build scoring systems that evaluate risk dynamically.
+Your trust level in any given connection should constantly adapt based on what you observe.
 Not set-and-forget.
 Continuous assessment.

 4. Implement granular access controls